Aberlady, Gullane and North Berwick Railway: The Lothian Coast Express

 Responding to these developments the North British Railway put on a train service named The Lothian Coast Express.
 This started running on 3 or 12 June 1912; in the down direction it ran from Dunbar, taking a North Berwick portion at Drem and attaching a Gullane portion at Longniddry.
 The train ran through to Glasgow, stopping at Edinburgh Waverley, and conveyed a breakfast car.
 The up direction train in the afternoon conveyed a tea car.
 The train was said to have been the first British named train to carry a headboard with the train name.

 Proposals to extend to North Berwick

 In 1915 there was a remarkable development, in which residents of Aberlady and Gullane presented a petition to the North British Railway urging the construction of the line between Gullane and North Berwick.
-This had been authorised in the original act for the line, although the powers had long since lapsed.
+This had been authorised in the original Aberlady, Gullane and North Berwick Railway Act 1893 (56 & 57 Vict. c. cxcix), although the powers had long since lapsed.
 The arguments they pressed emphasised the development of a backward district, and the unification of branch connections at Longniddry, although they did not say whether they proposed that the Drem to North Berwick line should be closed.
-The North British Directors carefully considered the idea, but the fact of World War I being in progress, and the obvious rise of road motor vehicles in serving sparsely populated rural areas, and the undeveloped nature of the intervening terrain, meant that the proposal was politely put in abeyance.
+The North British directors carefully considered the idea, but the fact of World War I being in progress, and the obvious rise of road motor vehicles in serving sparsely populated rural areas, and the undeveloped nature of the intervening terrain, meant that the proposal was politely put in abeyance.